HalukSumen/Telco_Churn_Prediction/README.md

 * Customer did churn: __26.54__  %  --> (1869 customer)
 * Customer did not churn: __73.46__  %  --> (5174 customer)

-Secondly I visualized all columns according to numerical and categorical types.
+Secondly, I visualized all columns according to numerical and categorical types.
 As you can see in the images below, there are four columns as numerical and rest of the columns are categorical.

 In these plots we are observing,